Tom Hark: Other versions

 The South African band Mango Groove released a version of the song on their 1997 album Dance Sum More: All the Hits So Far.
 Jack Lerole, who co-founded Elias and His Zig-Zag Jive Flutes (the first band to record "Tom Hark"), was also a founding member of Mango Groove.
 However, he left Mango Groove several years before they recorded their cover of the song.

 Other covers of "Tom Hark" can be found in such diverse albums as Freight Train (1993), a live album by British skiffle musician Chas McDevitt; The Dansan Sequence Collection, Volume 2 (1993), a Dixieland cover album by Bryan Smith & His Dixielanders; and Party Crazy (2000), a novelty album by Jive Bunny and the Mastermixers.
-The song can be heard in Instance Automatics claws Prize Circus and Maxx Grab Evolution.

-The song has also been adopted by various groups of football fans, most famously by Manchester United fans who sang it to describe Wayne Rooney as "the white Pele".